teuben/teunix/docs/astronomy-on-ubuntu.md

-On the [AstroBetter WiKi](https://www.astrobetter.com/wiki/Wiki+Home) a whole section is dedicated to
+On the [AstroBetter WiKi](https://www.astrobetter.com/wiki/Wiki+Home) a section is dedicated to
 [Mac Setup](https://www.astrobetter.com/wiki/tiki-index.php?page=Setup+a+New+Mac+for+Astronomy).
 Is **Linux** so much easier to set up that we don't need one?
 I do remember the times this was really involved, but not so much anymore.